Mikemike-22/Mikemike-22.github.io-triangle-tracker/README.md

-# TRIANGLE-TRACKER
+# {TRIANGLE-TRACKER}
-{MICHAEL KIPKORIR}
-{A website that will output the type of a triangle when the sides are inputed}, {17.02.2019}
+#### {An application that will output the type of triangle}, {21-02-2018}
-By {MICHAEL KIPKORIR}
+#### By **{Michael Kipkorir}**
-Description
+## Description
-{This is a site that will tell the type of a triangle when the sides are inputed.
-It will also tell if the sides inputed cannot form a triangle.}
+{This is an apllication that will confirm if the inputs entered will form a triangle or not.
+If it forms a triangle, it will determine the type of a triangle and output the result}

-Setup/Installation Requirements
+## Setup/Installation Requirements
-A functional web browser.
+{a functional web browser}
-Known Bugs
+## Known Bugs
-{The scalene triangle statement does not output as expected.}
+{There are no known bugs in the application.}

-Technologies Used
+## Technologies Used
-{Html,css and java script were used to create the site.}
+{The languages used in the development of the application are html, css and java script}

-Support and contact details
+## Support and contact details
-{Your contributions are highly welcomed.}
+{Incase of any bugs or any other issue, you can fork the repositorty and make the necesarry chanf}
+### License

-License
+MIT License

-{MIT} Copyright (c) {2019} {MICHAEL KIPKORIR}
+Copyright (c) [2019] [Michael Kipkorir]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+Copyright (c) {year} **{List of contributors or company name}**